ErickXavier/FarewellJS/README.md

 13. **State Management**: Efficiently manages the application's state, ensuring a smooth user experience.
 14. **Web Components Compatibility**: Ensures compatibility with web components, further extending the library's applicability.

-With its wide array of features, DHTML.js streamlines development, enabling rapid and efficient creation of interactive and dynamic web applications.
+With its wide array of features, NoJS streamlines development, enabling rapid and efficient creation of interactive and dynamic web applications.

 ## Table of Contents